 - Mailboxes - no matter how many mailboxes you want to migrate, the program does it perfectly.
 It accesses the chosen source mailbox and copies its content to the Office 365.
 This way, all files from folders in the source mailbox will be recreated in the corresponding folders in the target mailbox and look exactly like the original.

 - Public Folders - the software will recreate the source public folders structure and copy all the items to the target server.
-You just need to enable public folders on the target Office 365, create a mailbox for them, and add the admin account used in the program as the owner of this mailbox and finally configure the program to include public folders as the target during the migration process.
+You just need to enable public folders on the target Office 365, create a mailbox for them, and add the admin account used in the program as the owner of this mailbox.
+Finally, configure the program to include public folders as the target during the migration process.
 If public folders already exist in the target Office 365 tenant, the admin account need to be the owner of all subfolders to which you intend to migrate your data.

 Note that the program copies only the chosen content - it does not migrate any permissions (delegates) from the source associated with a particular mailbox or public folders.
 For this reason, you need to set those permissions manually after the migration.